YeobKim/FBDN/README.md

 ```
 @article{kim2020fbdn,
-    author =       {Kim, Jaeyeob and Lee, kyungjun and Jeong, Jechang},
+    author =       {Kim, Jaeyeob and Lee, Kyungjun and Jeong, Jechang},
     title =        {Residual Learning Using Features Block and Dual Network for Image Denoising},
     booktitle =    {33nd Workshop on Image Processing and Image Understanding (IPIU 2021)},
     year =         "2021",